-Parent Orientation: Parents will receive an orientation and tour of their child's facility before the child begins care at the facility.
-Parents should contact facility front desk staff or P&OS to set up their orientation tour.
+Parent Orientation: Parents are required to attend an orientation and tour of their child's facility before the child begins care at the facility.
+Parents should contact facility front desk staff or P&OS to set up their orientation tour, walk in tours are also available

 Parent Communication: West Point CYS will ensure that parents receive pertinent, accurate and timely information relating to the care and well-being of their child/youth.
-CYS will provide parents with information related to the following circumstances:
+CYS will provide parents with information through CYMS Emails, newsletters, facility/classroom postings and PAB relating to the following circumstances:

-- Medical Emergency: CYS management will notify parents immediately of any emergency related to their child/youth that requires, or appears to require, medical attention. - Communicable Disease: See Chapter 3. - Acute Illness: CYS management will notify parents to come and pick up their child/youth when they become ill while attending a CYS program/activity. - Unusual Occurrence: CYS management will notify parents on a daily basis of any occurrence such as minor injury, biting, extreme behavior changes, and major developmental milestones the child (or youth as applicable) may be accomplishing soon. - Field Trips: CYS employees will inform parents and obtain parental permission for participation before any planned field trips (on or off the Installation) or occasions when the children/youth will be taken off CYS premises. - Information About Care: CYS management will make available to parents information requested concerning the care of their child/youth within the facility. - Change in Personnel: CYS management will notify parents of major changes in caregiving employees, management personnel, and programming staff, particularly those involving the child's/youth's primary caregiver. - Policy/Procedural Changes: CYS management will notify parents of upcoming major procedural changes (e.g., fees, operating hours) at least 30 days prior to implementing change (if possible). - Programming and Curriculum Changes: CYS will notify parents as to other changes in their child's/youth's program and/or curriculum.
+- Medical Emergency: CYS management will notify parents immediately of any emergency related to their child/youth that requires, or appears to require, medical attention. - Communicable Disease: See Chapter 3. - Acute Illness: CYS management will notify parents to come and pick up their child/youth within 30 minutes when they become ill while attending a CYS program/activity. - Unusual Occurrence: CYS management will notify parents on a daily basis of any occurrence such as minor injury, biting, extreme behavior changes, and major developmental milestones the child (or youth as applicable) may be accomplishing soon. - Field Trips: CYS employees will inform parents and obtain parental permission for participation before any planned field trips (on or off the Installation) or occasions when the children/youth will be taken off CYS premises. - Information About Care: CYS management will make available to parents information requested concerning the care of their child/youth within the facility. - Change in Personnel: CYS management will notify parents of major changes in caregiving employees, management personnel, and programming staff, particularly those involving the child's/youth's primary caregiver. - Policy/Procedural Changes: CYS management will notify parents of upcoming major procedural changes (e.g., fees, operating hours) at least 30 days prior to implementing change (if possible). - Programming and Curriculum Changes: CYS will notify parents as to other changes in their child's/youth's program and/or curriculum.